LucasBurgessDev/AI_Fitness/README.md

 Secure: Uses environment variables to keep your passwords safe.

-🛠️ Prerequisites
+#🛠️ Prerequisites

+Hevy, a pro membership is required to access to the developer API.

 Before you start, you need three things installed on your computer:

-Python 3.12+:

-Hevy, a pro membership is required to access to the developer API.
+Python 3.12+: It would not work on the new version for me.

 Crucial: When installing, check the box "Add Python to PATH" at the bottom of the installer.